 But the choice should not be between pushing through an innovation despite justified concerns or foregoing its potential benefits.
 Fortunately, the responsible innovation approach provides for an alternative paradigm.

-Our distinctive focus: systems & values
+Our distinctive focus: values & socio-technical systems

 Understanding the institutional design of socio-technical systems and the policy dimensions of innovation processes is equally important for the further development, social acceptance and moral acceptability of new technologies.
-We thus study innovations not only from a value perspective, but also in the context of the wider systems that they are part of.
+We thus study innovations not only from a value perspective, but also in the context of the wider socio-technical systems that they are part of.

 Our unique profile: economics, safety science & philosophy